Regaining F-1 Status

 What if I don't do either option and stay in the US?

 If you don’t apply for reinstatement or pursue the travel option to regain status, you will be unlawfully present in the U.S., which is risky.
 This could lead to deportation proceedings if you come into contact with law enforcement.
 In addition, you will not be eligible for F-1 benefits, including employment.
-The longer you are in the U.S. unlawfully, the more difficulty it will be in the future to present a compelling reason for new status or visa and associated immigration benefits.
+The longer you are in the U.S. unlawfully, the more difficult it will be in the future to present a compelling reason for new status or visa and associated immigration benefits.